Boemska/h54s/README.md

 `err.type` meaning:

->"loginError" is returned if autoLogin is set but log in credentials are wrong or not set at all.

->"notLoggedinError" is returned if autoLogin is not set.
+>"notLoggedinError" is returned if user is not logged in or SAS session expired.

 >"parseError" is returned if the adapter can't parse json response from server.

->"parseError" is returned only if debug mode is set (`debug: true` in config object).
+>"sasError" is returned only if debug mode is set (`debug: true` in config object).
 It indicates that SAS program has some errors.

+>"httpError" if http request failed returning status code other than 200
 ---